 Claudia and I are far from fashionistas.
 Case-in-point: One of our friends had an 80s/90s-themed party last year and neither of us had to buy a single thing to go all-out with our costumes.
 Thus, there’s a part of me that feels a little silly writing this article as I wouldn’t exactly consider us ‘experts’ when it comes to clothes.
 All the same, I once read an article on where to shop in Granada and was shocked (although I really shouldn’t have been) to find that I had never stepped foot inside of any of the shops mentioned.
-Seeing as plenty of information is already out there for the fashion-savvy, it only seems right to supply some insight for the averagely-dressed folks like us.
-If that sounds about right, this article is for you…
+If you’re a bit more fashion-savvy, you may enjoy our guest post from Nina of A World of Dresses so stay tuned for that on Sunday!
+If you tend to be a more averagely-dressed gal like us, this article is for you…

 Out Shopping with Dani

 I wouldn’t say these are actually my favorite shops in terms of style, but I feel they are important enough here in Spain to at least note.
 Zara was founded by a Spaniard, so I would argue it is the most important brand name that is affordable for the average person.
 In my opinion, they appeal to the crowd looking for high fashion on a budget (yet we’re still talking about 25€ for a top from the new collection).
 Mango is quite similar in pricing, although a little more unique in terms of style.
 It is important to be aware that, here in Spain, people don’t have the same obsession with individuality that we do in the United States.
 Finding something unique is not a high priority for the average clothes shopper and if you shop at either of these stores, you should be ready to find half of the population wearing the same thing as you.
 Again, this is not frowned upon in Spain and nobody seems to mind…but it did blow my mind when I noticed one of my students wearing a cute sweater in class, only to come home to find my roommate wearing the EXACT same one.